Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 ## 5. Replace the Notification Service Extension

-The legacy SDK exposed a base class `CatapushNotificationServiceExtension` that you subclassed and overrode `handleMessage:` / `handleError:`.
+The previous SDK exposed a base class `CatapushNotificationServiceExtension` that you subclassed and overrode `handleMessage:` / `handleError:`.
 The new SDK does **not** ship a base extension class; instead, you implement a vanilla `UNNotificationServiceExtension`, initialize the SDK inside it, and observe the next incoming message via `Catapush.shared.observeNextMessage(timeoutSeconds:onMessage:onTimeout:)`.

 The deployment-target rule still applies: **the extension target's deployment target must match the main app's deployment target**, and both must enable the same App Group.

-**Before** (legacy pod, Obj-C):
+**Before** (previous pod, Obj-C):

 ```objc
 @interface NotificationService : CatapushNotificationServiceExtension